Srujana-Sree-B/Suji-Repo/Readme.md

 # Suji's Project details
-hello hi, this is suji's project
+hello hi, this is suji's project, updated.